 A first offense of driving on a suspended license will result in an automatic fine and another year or two being added to your suspension.
 Even then, many people decide to keep driving.
 If you’re caught again, you may face an even longer suspension of your license and up to six months in prison.

 Getting your license reinstated

-If your driving on a suspended license, you’ll want to get it back as soon as possible.
+If you’re driving on a suspended license, you’ll want to get it back as soon as possible.
 This is where an attorney starts to earn his or her money.
-Their job will be to fight your case and work aggressively to get your license back as soon as possible.
-You will have to pay reinstatement fees and you may have some conditions to satisfy before the court will grant you your driving privileges back.
+My job will be to fight your case and work aggressively to get your license back as soon as possible.
+You will have to pay reinstatement fees, and you may have some conditions to satisfy before the court grant your driving privileges back.
 You will also have to show proof of insurance as insurance is mandatory in the State of Pennsylvania.
 You can read the insurance laws here.

 It’s also useful to know some of the alternative options.
-For example, in some cases, it is possible to be given a limited license for work purposes.
+For example, it is possible to be given a limited license for work purposes in some cases.
 This will allow you to keep your job and continue driving for work.
-However, you will have to serve out a certain portion of your suspension before you’re eligible for the limited license.
+However, you will have to serve out a specific portion of your suspension before you’re eligible for the limited license.

-If you have been caught driving on a suspended license after being charged and convicted of a DUI, the penalties will be harsher and you could find yourself with a summary offense.
+If you have been charged with driving on a suspended license after being charged and convicted of a DUI, the penalties will be harsher, and you could find yourself with a summary offense.
 While a summary offense is not technically a “crime” per-say, it is an offense against the State.
 To read more, Click here.